ibm-cloud-docs/codeengine/cmd_defs.md

 :   Set environment variables from the key-value pairs that are stored in this secret.
 Provide NAME to reference the full secret, or PREFIX=NAME to reference the full secret where each key is prefixed with PREFIX, or NAME:KEY_A,KEY_B to reference individual keys.
 To specify a new name for a referenced key, use format NAME:NEW_KEY_NAME=KEY_A.
 This option can be specified multiple times.
 This value is *optional*.

 `--gpu`, `--gp`
 :   The number of GPUs to allocate to the resource.
 The format is GPU_FAMILY:NUMBER_OF_GPUS.
 The NUMBER_OF_GPUS will have default as 1 and it can be fraction.
-For example `h100:0.5` This value is *optional*.
+For example, `h100:0.5` This value is *optional*.

 `--max-scale`, `--maxscale`, `--max`
 :   Maximum number of task instances to run in parallel.
 This value is *optional*.
 The default value is `1`.